 - All students can take free language lessons as part of the Global Graduate Award programme.

 - The Library & Learning Centre is the academic hub of the University, sitting at the heart of the campus and offering outstanding facilities including silent areas for individual study, communal learning zones for group work, and bookable rooms.

 - The library offers 1,240 study spaces, over 400 computers, hundreds of thousands of books and journals (both physical and electronic), sound and image collections and resources, foreign language self-study, self-service issues and returns, printing, scanning, photocopying.

 - The library is open daily, 24 hours a day during semester time and for long opening hours during vacations and outside semester weeks.

 - There is an academic librarian for each subject area who will introduce you to the library and help you to find and use the information resources for your academic needs.

 - The Student Personal Learning and Study hub (SPLASH) is a student-centred area designed to enhance study.
 Via appointments, workshops and drop-ins, Student Learning Advisors can help in academic and personal development improving writing, revision, time management and any other academic skills; and Information Skills Librarians will provide subject specific support on finding and making effective use of the range of information resources provided by the Library.

 - Get more information on disability services at the University of Surrey.

 - The Students' Union is the heart of all student life at Surrey, and is run by five full time Sabbatical Officers who are elected annually by the student body.

 - It voices students’ opinions, facilitates their clubs and societies, delivers entertainment, offers development opportunities and provides support if things get tough.

 - The £36 million Surrey Sports Park is one of Europe’s premier sites for elite sport, physical activity, well-being and leisure.

-- Its world-class, state-of-the-art facilities include a 50m, eight-lane swimming pool, 120-station health and fitness centre, an indoor climbing centre, 3 multi-purpose sports halls, squash courts, tennis courts and a range of outdoor sports pitches.
+- The facilities include a 50m, eight lane swimming pool, 120-station health and fitness centre, an indoor climbing centre, 3 multi-purpose sports halls, squash courts, tennis courts and a range of outdoor sports pitches.